rgbaldov/amdev/README.md

 It integrates **robotics simulation, AI/ML, industry use cases, and business model innovation**, giving participants both technical and strategic perspectives.
 ---

-## 📍 Module 1: Robotics Foundations & Evolution
+## Session 1: Robotics Foundations & Evolution
 1. **Understanding the Historical Evolution in Robotics**
    - Early developments in automation
    - Milestones in robotics research & applications